 Anthropologies of Contemporary Capitalism (for third year undergraduate students), including colonialism, goods, governmentality, labour, neoliberalism, services, sovereignty, finance

 At the University of Edinburgh my team and I are incorporating Wikipedia into teaching.
 Our aim is to train students on how to edit this free encyclopedia and to make a certain amount of mandatory edits part of their course.
 Hopefully, this will provide them with first-hand insights into the changing nature of today's publishing landscape.
-We recently organised a first Wikipedia edit-a-thon and are now looking into how best to train our students.
+We recently organised a first Wikipedia edit-a-thon and are now training our students.
 You can find a first plan of how this can be done here [PDF].